chriscremer/TPL/README.md

 ## How does the trading algorithm work?
 The goal of the algorithm is to balance the teams while taking into account the preferences of the GMs.

-Here's the current implementation for selecting a trade:
+Here's the [current implementation](https://github.com/chriscremer/TPL/blob/main/streamlit_site/algo3.py) for selecting a trade:
-1. for each team, take the top n players with the highest difference in salary and owner bid (players you value the least)
-2. for each of those players, consider the top m teams with the highest offers
-3. for each of those teams, consider trading that player with players on the offering team (excluding the top n players on the offering team which they value most relative to league)
-4. pick the trade that minimizes the standard deviation of the teams salaries

-Another way to interpret this algorithm:
-- Make a list of all possible trades
+1. Make a list of all possible trades (exclude team captains, wildcards, etc.)
-- Remove from the list trades that don't fit the GMs preferences
-- Pick the trade that best balances the teams
+2. Pick the trade that best balances the teams (with a preference towards trades that make both teams happy)
-- Repeat until teams are balanced or we've hit a limit on number of trades
+3. Repeat until teams are balanced or we've hit a limit on number of trades

-This algorithm may need some tweaking throughout the season if the GMs find ways of exploting it.

 Once bids are in each week, we run the algorithm to balance the teams.
 So the job of a GM is to accurately access the value of the players in the league (no more negotiating trades).
+The algorithm may need some tweaking throughout the season if the GMs find that their preferences aren't being reflected in the trades.

 ### What effects would this algorithm have?
 - If the demand for a player increases, their salary will increase.
 So if a GM wants to hold on to a in-demand player, they'll have to pay more for them.
 So it becomes harder for GMs to hog players.